pichi-router/pichi/README.md

 ## Security Alert

 According to [the report](https://tlsfingerprint.io/static/frolov2019.pdf), the TLS fingerprint can be used to recognize the type of TLS client for some censorship.
-If you want to avoid being censored, please make sure that
+If you want to avoid being censored, please make sure:

-- version [1.5.0](https://github.com/pichi-router/pichi/releases/tag/1.5.0) or later is used,
+- Version [1.5.0](https://github.com/pichi-router/pichi/releases/tag/1.5.0) or later is used.
+- On TLS client side,
-- AND CMake option `TLS_FINGERPRINT` was enabled while building,
+  - CMake option `TLS_FINGERPRINT` was enabled while building, and
-- AND `sni` field is set for each TLS egress.
+  - `sni` field is set for each TLS egress.
+- On TLS server side,
+  - CMake option `TLS_FINGERPRINT` was disabled while building.

-Pichi is trying to simulate TLS fingerprint [e47eae8f8c4887b6](https://tlsfingerprint.io/id/e47eae8f8c4887b6), which is the fingerprint of Google chrome.
+[Pichi 1.5.0](https://github.com/pichi-router/pichi/releases/tag/1.5.0) is trying to emulate TLS fingerprint [e47eae8f8c4887b6](https://tlsfingerprint.io/id/e47eae8f8c4887b6), which is the fingerprint of Google Chrome lower than 109.

+On the other hand, [Pichi 1.5.1](https://github.com/pichi-router/pichi/releases/tag/1.5.1) or later would randomise TLS extension order to emulate [normailised](https://tlsfingerprint.io/norm_fp) TLS fingerprint [N/ffa2ee96ff7b42d4](https://tlsfingerprint.io/id/N/ffa2ee96ff7b42d4), which is the default behavior of Google Chrome since version 109.

 ## Overview